julianlam/feps/fep/ef61/fep-ef61.md

 POST https://social.example/.well-known/apgateway/did:key:z6MkrJVnaZkeFzdQyMZu1cgjg7k1pZZ6pvBQ7XJPt4swbTQ2/actor/inbox
 ```

 Activities delivered to an inbox might be not portable.
-If the server does not accept deliveries on behalf of an actor, it MUST return `405 Method Not Allowed`.
+If the server does not accept deliveries on behalf of an actor, it MUST return `404 Not Found`.

 Upon receiving an activity in actor's inbox, the server SHOULD forward it to inboxes located on other servers where actor's data is stored.
 An activity MUST NOT be forwarded from inbox more than once.

+Servers specified in the `gateways` property of an actor object MAY accept POST requests targeting its outbox collection.
+Such servers MUST implement [FEP-ae97].

 Activities delivered to an outbox are performed by a portable actor and therefore MUST be portable too.
 The server MUST verify them as described in section [Authentication and authorization](#authentication-and-authorization) and then process them as described in [FEP-ae97].
 Clients MAY deliver activities to multiple outboxes, located on different servers.

 Upon receiving an activity in actor's outbox, the server SHOULD forward it to outboxes located on other servers where actor's data is stored.
 An activity MUST NOT be forwarded from outbox more than once.

-Gateways SHOULD implement [FEP-ae97] actor registration API.

 ### Collections